MicrosoftDocs/windows-powershell-docs/docset/windows/scheduledtasks/get-scheduledtask.md

 ```

 ### -TaskPath
 Specifies an array of one or more paths for scheduled tasks in Task Scheduler namespace.
+You can use " * " for a wildcard character query.
 You can use **\** for the root folder.
 If you do not specify a path, the cmdlet uses the root folder.

 ```yaml